11 Winter Driving Tips for Iceland

 11. Know when to hand the keys to someone else

-Iceland in winter is absolutely drivable for prepared travelers.
+Iceland in winter is absolutely drivable for prepared travellers.
 The right car, a lighter itinerary, and the discipline to change plans when needed will do more for your trip than any amount of road-trip optimism.
-Leave yourself margin, and the island tends to give you something better than a rushed checklist – a trip that still feels calm when the weather gets real.
+Leave yourself margin, and the island tends to give you something better than a rushed checklist — a trip that still feels calm when the weather gets real.